🇱🇮 Liechtenstein · FMA · TVTG / TT Act

 Liechtenstein has a flat 12.5% corporate income tax rate, one of the lowest in Europe.
 There is no capital gains tax for companies in most cases, and no withholding tax on dividends paid to foreign shareholders.
 Combined with the EEA passport, this makes Liechtenstein highly competitive.

-FMA authorization under the TVTG typically takes 3–6 months for well-prepared applications.
+FMA authorisation under the TVTG typically takes 3–6 months for well-prepared applications.
 The FMA is known as a pragmatic and responsive regulator.
 Pre-application consultations are encouraged and can significantly speed up the process.

 Yes.
 The TVTG provides the broadest blockchain legal framework in Europe, covering token issuers, STO facilitators, exchanges, custodians, and advisors.
 Combined with 12.5% tax and EEA passport, Liechtenstein is particularly attractive for security token offerings (STOs) and crypto funds.